caryhuang/synchdb/README.md

 The replicated changes will be mapped to a schema in destination database.
 For example, a table named `orders` from database `inventory` in MySQL will be replicated to a table named `orders` under schema `inventory`.

 ### Review all Connection Information Created
 All connection information are created in the table `synchdb_conninfo`.
 We are free to view its content and make modification as required.
-Please note that the password of a user credential is encrypted by pgcrypto.
+Please note that the password of a user credential is encrypted by pgcrypto using a key only known to synchdb.
+So please do not modify the password field or it may be decrypted incorrectly if tempered.
 See below for an example output:

 ```
 postgres=# \x